Seqcol specification version 0.1.0

 Seqcol protocol functionality

 The seqcol algorithm is based on the refget sequence algorithm for individual sequences and should use refget sequence servers to store the actual sequence data.
-Seqcol servers therefore provide a lightweight organizational layer on top of refget sequence servers.
-To be fully compliant with the seqcol protocol an implementation must provide all REQUIRED capabilities as detailed below.

 The seqcol protocol defines the following:

-1. Schema - The way an implementation should define the attributes of sequence collections it holds.
+- Schema - The way an implementation should define the attributes of sequence collections it holds.

-2. Encoding - An algorithm for computing a digest given a sequence collection.
+- Encoding - An algorithm for computing a digest given a sequence collection.

-4. Ancillary attribute management - A specification for organizing non-inherent metadata as part of a sequence collection.
+- Ancillary attribute management - A specification for organizing non-inherent metadata as part of a sequence collection.

 1. Schema: Defining the attributes in the collection

-This is an example of a general, minimal schema:
+This is the RECOMMENDED minimal base schema:

 description: "A collection of biological sequences."